 I’ve been around the block as a raw fooder long enough to sense whether someone’s going to succeed in his or her transition or retreat to animal, cooked and processed foods, calling this raw food thing a bunch of fooey.
-Succeeding on a raw food diet comes down to one simple recipe requiring three ingredients: educating yourself with the best information, having patience with your body and revealing your eye of the tiger in demonstrating strength and persistence.
+Succeeding on a raw food diet comes down to one simple recipe requiring three ingredients:

 If there’s one piece of advice I give to just about everyone when I learn they’re starting out, it’s to read voraciously from a variety of sources so that you can begin to understand what makes sense and resonates with you.
 Next to Amazon, I’ve built perhaps the biggest bookstore of quality raw food titles for fledgling and struggling raw fooders to digest as well as a small inventory of home products that would serve health enthusiasts well.